RobotOperator/Eve/README.md

 </p>

 ## Overview
-Eve is a Jamf exploitation toolkit used to interact with either cloud hosted Jamf tenants or locally hosted Jamf servers using various API calls.
+Eve is a Jamf exploitation toolkit used to interact with either cloud hosted Jamf Pro tenants or locally hosted Jamf Pro servers using API calls.
 To use this toolkit credentials for an account registered with the Jamf instance that has API access will be required.
-This tooling automates attacks that my team and I have performed successfully to exploit Jamf access to enumerate Apple devices, escalate privileges, as well as execute code to laterally move to different systems.
+This tooling automates attacks that my team and I have performed successfully to exploit Jamf access to enumerate Apple devices, escalate privileges, as well as execute code in varying contexts to laterally move to different systems.
 The intended user for this toolkit should already have some awareness about Jamf API permissions to know how to best leverage their access.
 For those trying to discover what can be done I recommend starting <a href="https://developer.jamf.com/jamf-pro/docs/classic-api-minimum-required-privileges-and-endpoint-mapping">here</a>.

 ## Requirements
 1. Python 3.12 or newer